-- 48 Railway stations including furniture, CCTV, signage, fixtures and fittings - (excluding the main Wellington central station) - 14 Pedestrian over-bridges
+48 - Railway stations including furniture, CCTV, signage, fixtures and fittings - (excluding the main Wellington central station)

+14 - Pedestrian over-bridges

-11 - Pedestrian underpasses Various carparks, other station improvements and other ancillary rail related assets.
+11 - Pedestrian underpasses

+Various carparks, other station improvements and other ancillary rail related assets.

-The bulk of the above infrastructure assets were taken over from KiwiRail in June 2011 for \$1 consideration with the balance of \$5.3 million being transferred from the Regional Council to GWRL in June 2012.
+The bulk of the above infrastructure assets were taken over from KiwiRail in June 2011 for \$1 consideration with the balance of \$5.3 million being transferred over from Greater Wellington to GWRL in June 2012.

-Greater Wellington Rail Limited is responsible for all aspects of asset management and stewardship, implemented through a management contract with the Regional Council.
+Greater Wellington Rail Limited is responsible for all aspects of asset management and stewardship, implemented through a management contract with Greater Wellington Regional Council.
 An asset management plan has been developed which articulates a structured programme to minimise the life cycle costs of asset ownership while maintaining the desired levels of service and sustaining the assets.
-Operational delivery of the services is the responsibility of the Regional Council directly and is delivered via separate maintenance and operating contracts with KiwiRail.
+Operational delivery of the services is the responsibility of Greater Wellington Regional Council directly and is delivered via separate maintenance and operating contracts with KiwiRail.

-The Regional Council has budgeted expenditure of \$170 million over the next three years to replace the Ganz Mavag units with a second tranche of 35 Matangi units.
-This also includes and upgrade to some components of the existing Matangi to realise whole of life savings and improve the operational efficiency and safety.
+Greater Wellington has budgeted expenditure of \$142 million over the next three years to replace the Ganz Mavag units with a second tranche of Matangi units.
+The final business case has not been completed at the time of writing this SOI and these numbers are the initial estimates only.

-These 35 new Matangi units are expected to be introduced into service over the period middle 2015 to late 2016.
+These new Matangi units are expected to be introduced into service over the period January - December 2015.
 15 Ganz Mavag units have been withdrawn from service and are awaiting disposal action.
 The remaining 28 Ganz Mavag units are being retained in operational service until the introduction of the second tranche of Matangi Trains.